forestgrape/coronavirus/index.md

 As outlined in [tropism](#tropism) there are many conditions for a virus to replicate.
 Since adaption occurs mainly through evolution for viruses, a genetic lineage of a virus is best adapted to certain environments to replicate.
 These environments are habitats:
 ><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [entities](#infectable-entity) such as tissues, organs, organisms, or even collection of organism which are frequently infected.
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
 These are called a habitat as well as the surrounding organ: the human lungs. </span>

+### organisms habitats
 ><span id='endemic'> A virus strain is *endemic* in a collection of organism if that collection is a habitat of the virus.</span>

-><span id='host'>A *Host* of a virus is an [infectable organism](#infectable-organism) and these infections occur frequently i.e. are part of the life cycle.</span>
+><span id='host'>A *Host* of a virus is an [infectable organism](#infectable-organism) and these infections occur frequently and are relevant for the spread of the virus i.e. are part of the life cycle.</span>

-Sometimes it is helpful to differentiate hosts upon their role they play in the virus spread:
+Sometimes it is helpful to name frequently infected organism which play no role in the virus spread:
-><span id='natural-host'>A *Natural Host* of a virus is a [host](#host) and the infections are relevant for the spread of the virus.</span>

 ><span id='side-host'>A *Side Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
 E.g. the virus cannot replicate effienctly or the virions cannot leave the host.
 These infections can be viewed as side-effects of the random virus spread.
-Viruses can evolve such that a Side Host becomes a Natural Host</span>
+Viruses can evolve such that a Side Host becomes a Host</span>

-Possible habitats are subject to constraints by life cycle.
-For viruses in natural equilibrium, the locations are involved in the survival of the virus strain i.e. relevant for spread.
-Places relevant for spread can be:
-* cells in which efficient virus replications takes place.
-* cells which upon infection diminish the host immune response.

-So in natural equilibrium hosts are usually natural hosts too.
-Hosts which are non Natural Hosts occur primarily if the environmental conditions improved for a virus.

 ### interspecies transmissions
 As the [movement of virions](#movement-of-virions) is random, virions reach things they get attached to at random.
-If a virus strain frequently reaches animals of some species, there are several cases [for programmers: switch(animal) aka animal match]:
+If a virus strain frequently reaches animals of some species, there are several cases <!--[for programmers: switch(animal) or animal match]-->:
 * the animal reached is a host -> continue life cycle
 * the animal reached is not a host:
     - it is not infectable -> break